Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 Prevention of Mould on Food

-Preventing mould on food is important to protect your health and ensure that your food is safe to eat.
+Preventing mould on food is significant to protect your health and ensure that your food is safe to eat.
 Here are some tips to prevent mould on food:

 1. Store food properly: Store food in airtight containers or in the fridge to prevent mould growth.